vpxyz/ShivaVG/README.md

 `$ cmake .. -G Xcode && xcodebuild`

 For Windows, generate Visual Studio project files with the CMake GUI.
+You can customize the name of the shared and static library by editing the cmake variables `SHARED_LIBRARY_NAME` and `STATIC_LIBRARY_NAME` (by default both are equal to 'OpenVG')

 #### Static Analysis
 To run the Clang Static Analyzer with CMake, obtain the latest analyzer from its [website](http://clang-analyzer.llvm.org/) and unpack it somewhere.